-Wildlife First is a conservation advocacy organization that has been intensively campaigning for nearly two decades in the Western Ghats biodiversity hotspot in South India.
-Wildlife First is headed by K.M.Chinnappa, a decorated Forest Officer whose life time effort significantly contributed to the recovery of Nagarahole, which is now acknowledged as one of India's finest wildlife reserves..
+Wildlife First is a conservation advocacy organization that has been intensively campaigning for over two decades in the Western Ghats biodiversity hotspot in South India.
+Wildlife First is headed by K.M.Chinnappa, a decorated former Forest Officer whose life time effort significantly contributed to the recovery of Nagarahole, which is now acknowledged as one of India's finest wildlife reserves.

-A lean organizational model with a team that comprises completely of volunteers drives Wildlife First’s mission.
+A team that comprises completely of volunteers drives Wildlife First’s mission.
 Most volunteers are professionals from other fields with diverse skills and several years of conservation campaigning experience which ensures efficient program implementation too.
 Members pool in their personal resources by which investments on infrastructure and equipment are negligible.
-Funding requirements for campaigns and basic administrative overheads are met entirely from a corpus created with contributions made by our patron, trustees, individuals and organizations with no conflict of interest, as permissible under the applicable legal regime in India.
-As a policy, Wildlife First has neither sought nor received funding from any Government agency or International donor.
+Funding requirements for campaigns and basic administrative overheads are met entirely from a corpus created with contributions made by our patron, trustees, individuals and organizations with no conflict of interest, as permissible under the applicable legal regime..
+As a policy, since inception, Wildlife First has neither sought nor received funding from any Government agency or International donor.